 A range of posters authored by leading experts

 Authored by leading experts in the field, and summarizing key areas of research, the following range of life science posters provide a colorful and informative source of information.
-We invite you to request your copy today.
+In addition, we have a series of cancer posters adapted from the Cancer Product Guide, Edition 3.
+We invite you to request* or download your copy today.

 Patrice Codogno, University Paris-Descartes

 Autophagy is a cellular process used by cells for degradation and recycling.
 Written by Patricia Boya and Patrice Codogno, this poster summarizes the molecular machinery, physiology and pathology of autophagy.
 Compounds available from Tocris are listed.